koljapluemer/tpr-game-vue/README.md

     - then, add the template definition (mostly spicy grid stuff) in the big data structure at the bottom
         - make sure the insane array nesting is fine
     - create a topic, with at least one array of one level template in progressions and one level in final
-- manually cheese the line `const currentTopic = ref(topics[5] as Topic | undefined)` in `GameRenderer.vue` to directly test the component
-- way down in the same file, set `availableQuests.value = getAvailableQuestsBasedOnLevel(props.level, grid.value, false)` to `false` for the last argument to allow quests that don't have translations
 - get the missing keys by playing, then right clicking the warn message in console and go 'copy object'
 - paste this in `translation_scripts/missing_keys.txt`
 - run `01_add_missing_keys_to_csv.py`